-We’re going to give you a detailed itinerary for what to do in Barcelona if you’re visiting by cruise ship, tips on getting from Barcelona Port to downtown Barcelona, some ideas for saving money that are tailored to cruise-ship visitors, tips for getting around Barcelona, and more.
+We’re going to give you a detailed itinerary for what to do in Barcelona if you’re visiting by cruise ship, tips on getting from Barcelona Port to downtown Barcelona, tips for getting around Barcelona, and more.
 Whilst this is focused on cruise ship visitors, it will also work for anyone visiting Barcelona for a shorter trip.
 Let’s get started.

 What to do in Barcelona from a Cruise Ship